rom-rb/rom-rb.org/source/doc-pages/learn/introduction/why.md

 implementation of the **Active Record** pattern.
 In this pattern, objects carry the data *and* the behavior that operates on that data.

-`Active Record` pattern has been widely adopted by the ruby community, mostly due to the success of Rails; however, it's a pattern with well known shortcomings.
-In complex applications `Active Record` is no longer a good choice as it tightly couples your application domain layer with the underlaying database.
+The `Active Record` pattern has been widely adopted by the Ruby community, mostly due to the success of Rails; however, it's a pattern with well known shortcomings.
+In complex applications, `Active Record` is no longer a good choice as it tightly couples your application's domain layer with the underlying database.
 It's especially problematic in Rails where its `ActiveRecord` ORM provides a gigantic interface to handle many different concerns.
-As a result, many Rails applications have been suffering from rapidly increasing complexity, caused by internal coupling and lack of clean domain layer, to a point where *maintaining and growing an application becomes very difficult*.
+As a result, many Rails applications suffer from rapidly increasing complexity, caused by internal coupling and lack of a clean domain layer, to a point where *maintaining and growing an application becomes very difficult*.

 The *benefit* of using `Active Record`, which speeds up initial development and lowers the costs during early stages of a project, quickly *becomes irrelevant* once complexity of the application grows and adding new features and fixing bugs takes more time than it should.

-ROM provides an alternative way to handling persistence and related concerns.
-It can be used as effectively, in terms of fast development, as Active Record, with the great benefit of being able to adjust your design to the growing complexity of your application. *Lack of coupling* between your application *domain layer* and the underlaying databases simplifies your code and *the persistence layer*, handled by ROM components, gives you powerful interfaces to help dealing with complexity and performance issues.
+ROM provides an alternative way of handling persistence and related concerns.
+It can be used as effectively, in terms of fast development, as Active Record, with the great benefit of being able to adjust your design to the growing complexity of your application. *Lack of coupling* between your application's *domain layer* and the underlying databases simplifies your code and *the persistence layer*, handled by ROM components, gives you powerful interfaces to help deal with complexity and performance issues.

 When using ROM you are not limited to any ORM abstraction, because ROM doesn't